BongLZ/BongLZ/README.md

 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- Finding someone can share （or teach me）programming.
+Or we can learn programming together..

 <!---
 BongLZ/BongLZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.